kaystrobach/TYPO3CMS.Test.Treecomponent/README.md

 Change the credentials in config.php to reflect the user/password of your mysql database.

 Call "Web/doesItWork.php" in your browser to make sure you get some data.
-Be patient because the deliver more than 9000 pages.
+Be patient because we deliver more than 9000 pages.